davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 depths of ~40 km or greater.
 This preference is amplified by comparisons with heat flow datasets.

-### Comparisons with steady-state geotherms
+### Comparisons with extraneous procedures

+These depth constraints derived from xenolith geothermobarometry can be compared to seismic and geophysical constraints on the regional geotherm.

-Given our accurate temperature measurements for the Crystal Knob xenolith suite, we can produce model entrainment depths by pinning the samples to a steady-state conductive geotherm constrained by surface heat flux.
+Given the high agreement of our temperature measurements for the Crystal Knob xenolith suite, we can compare our intrinsic depth constraints with model entrainment depths derived by pinning the samples to a conductive geotherm constrained by surface heat flux.
 In
-@fig:depth, we show steady-state geotherms for surface heat fluxes ranging from 60 to 120 mW/m^2, all of which intersect the potential depth distributions from spinel stability and Ca-in-olivine barometry.
+@fig:depth, we show potential steady-state geotherms for surface heat fluxes ranging from 60 to 120 mW/m^2, all of which intersect the potential depth distributions from spinel stability and Ca-in-olivine barometry.

 These geothermal gradients are calculated using thermal conductivity and diffusivity given in @tab:model_parameters for the crust, to a depth of